ohnosequences/mg7/docs/paper/paper.md

 5. taxonomic data and related operations are treated natively as what they are: graphs, through the use of *Bio4j*
 6. MG7 provides a sustainable model for taxonomic assignment, appropriate to face the challenging amount of data that high throughput sequencing technologies generate

+We will expand on each item in the following sections.

 ## A new approach to data analysis

 MG7 proposes to define and work with a particular data analysis task as a software project, using Scala.
 The idea is that *everything*: data description, their location, configuration parameters, the infrastructure used, ... should be expressed as Scala code, and treated in the same way as any (well-managed) software project.
 This includes, among other things, using version control systems (`git` in our case), writing tests, making stable releases following [semantic versioning](http://semver.org/) or publishing artifacts to a repository.